thinkful-ei-narwhal/Tyler-Petful-Client/petful-client-template/README.md

 - I see a meaningful picture related to the description.
 - I see a button for starting the adoption process.

-2. As a user interested in adopting pets, I want to get more information on each pet so that I can make an informed decision about who to adopt.
+2. (Complete) As a user interested in adopting pets, I want to get more information on each pet so that I can make an informed decision about who to adopt.

 Acceptance criteria